remirror/remirror/.changeset/silly-rivers-smell.md

 '@remirror/extension-code-block': patch
 ---

-Doesn't steps into the previous node when pressing Backspace if the selection isn't empty
+Doesn't step into the previous node when pressing Backspace if the selection isn't empty